konveyor/konveyor.github.io/content/Move2Kube/Tutorials/usingUI.md

 1. Install [Docker](https://www.docker.com/get-started).

-1. We will use [language-platforms](https://github.com/konveyor/move2kube-demos/raw/main/samples/language-platforms) sample.
-The language-platforms file has a combination of multiple applications in different languages (Java, Go, Python, Ruby, etc.) which needs to be containerized and then put into Kubernetes.
+1. Use the [language-platforms](https://github.com/konveyor/move2kube-demos/raw/main/samples/language-platforms) sample.
+The language-platforms file has a combination of multiple applications in different languages (Java, Go, Python, Ruby, etc.) which need to be containerized and then put into Kubernetes.

 ## Using the UI to perform a transformation